| Cruelty-free cult beauty brand Illamasqua was launched by a Yorkshire marketer who was intrigued by how make-up was used in various subcultures.

 Take us through a typical day.
 What time do you get up at?

-6:45 - personal trainer takes me through an hours hell
+6:45am - personal trainer takes me through an hours hell.

-7-8.
-Work for 9 in Leeds or travel to London for midday if it's a London day.
+8am - Get to work for 9am in Leeds or travel to London for midday if it's a London day.
 Work until finished, Home.
 Walk dogs.
-Work in home office ( list making for tomorrow )
+Work in home office (list making for the next day) then a box set of choice.
+Bed at 10pm.

 How do you keep yourself organised?